cassiozen/mithryn-ttrpg/rules.md

 - One of your damage dice automatically counts as a hit.

 This represents how your character’s background, training, or knack makes their attack more effective in this particular situation.

+A player can all the tags that apply (ruled by the GM), but each tag counts only once per combat.

 Example: A PC with the tag Raised by Sailors is fighting on the deck of a ship.
 In this setting, the GM rules the tag applies, so one of the player’s weapon dice automatically counts as a hit.